apache/skywalking-python/docs/en/setup/advanced/API.md

-## SkyWalking Python instrumentation API
+## SkyWalking Python Instrumentation API

-Apart from the [libraries](#supported-libraries) that can be instrumented automatically, we also provide some APIs to enable manual instrumentation.
+Apart from the [supported libraries](../Plugins.md) that can be instrumented automatically, SkyWalking also provides some APIs to enable manual instrumentation.

 ### Create Spans